kjxautomations/framework-template/FirmwareExamples/MainBoard/README.md

 - Download the MBed Studio IDE
 - Open the project
 - Add a reference to the version of MBed OS you want to use.
 You can use the Libraries tab to do this.
-I recommend fething the Git repo and linking to a local copy of it for your projects.
+I recommend fetching the Git repo and linking to a local copy of it for your projects.
 See the "Libraries" tab in the IDE.
 - Set up soft links to the shared code.
 This is necessary because the IDE assumes all sources are contained within the tree.
 From the MainBoard directory:
     - Linux: ln -s ../SharedCode .
     - Windows: mklink /D SharedCode ..\SharedCode (may require Administrator rights)